-I am an AWS Community Hero and a Technical Writer with a focus on introducing Cloud Computing and Amazon Web Services (AWS) to people with non-traditional technical backgrounds.
+I am an AWS Community Hero and a Technical Writer with focus on introducing Cloud Computing and Amazon Web Services to people with non-traditional technical backgrounds.

 I have 5 years of experience working in corporate IT, finishing out as a Systems Administrator at a tech startup in New York City.
 I left the corporate world to work as a Freelance Technical Writer in the summer of 2019.

 In summer of 2018, I founded AWS Newbies after becoming frustrated with the amount of technical jargon embedded in every resource I was reviewing while studying for the AWS Certified Cloud Practitioner Exam.

 As someone without any formal technical education, the industry-specific lingo and concepts made the resources extremely difficult to understand.
 To help alleviate the issue, AWS Newbies breaks down major Cloud Computing Concepts and AWS Services using “laymen’s terms” to help anyone interested in the Cloud learn about AWS.

 That fall, I published my first ebook, “Intro to AWS for Newbies,” which sold over 200 copies in one year.